Weidmann warns EFSF reforms weaken policy incentives

 The July 21 agreements also eased credit conditions for struggling member states and extended maturities.

-Weidmann said it was particularly serious that "that the new credit conditions minimize incentives for countries in the aid program to return as soon as possible to solid public (finances) and to the capital markets through economic and financial reforms."
+Weidmann said it was particularly serious that "that the new credit conditions minimise incentives for countries in the aid programme to return as soon as possible to solid public households and to the capital markets through economic and financial reforms."

-A power shift from a state to European level was a possible consequence of the crisis, Weidmann said, but added that "there was no sign on a political level of a common European fiscal policy, or a political union with democratically legitimized authority on a central level versus public budgets."
+A power shift from state to a European level was a possible consequence of this crisis, Weidmann said, but added that "there was no sign on a political level of a common European fiscal policy or a political union with democratically legitimised authority on a central level versus national budget politics."

-As a result, states would need to become rather more than less disciplined, he said.
+As a result, states would need to become rather more than less disciplined.

 (Reporting By Eva Kuehnen and Sarah Marsh; Editing by Catherine Evans)